 Considered an “outsider candidate,” his results in the Iowa caucus were enough to win him media attention and voter support that led him all the way through the primaries to the Oval Office.
 His presidential win meant that the Iowa caucuses were more than just the first of 50 caucuses/primaries.
 A win there could change the game.

 Since then, the Iowa caucuses have become a must-watch media event for the American public, giving voters an idea of how each candidate might fare in the general election.

 Currently, there are 12 democrats and 3 republicans running for President in 2020.
 The running democrats include Bernie Sanders, Joe Biden, Pete Buttigieg, Elizabeth Warren, Andrew Yang, Tom Steyer, Michael Bennet, Michael Bloomberg, John Delaney, Tulsi Gabbard, Amy Klobuchar, and Deval Patrick.
 The running republicans include Donald Trump, Joe Walsh, and William Weld.

 The location of your caucus is based on your General Election Voting Precinct but can also be held in a different location from where you normally vote.
 To find your caucus location, visit the Iowa Democratic Party or the Iowa Republican Party websites to find your correct location.

 Venues in Council Bluffs, Iowa

-As candidates begin to make their way around the state, we’ve put together a list of venues in Council Bluffs and Pottawattamie County that candidates can rent for rallies and fundraisers.
+As candidates make their way around the state, we’ve put together a list of venues in Council Bluffs and Pottawattamie County that candidates can rent for rallies and fundraisers.